This is the second post of a series about asynchronous programming. The whole series tries to answer the simple question: "What is asynchrony?".

-Since all blocking operations lead to the fact that the action will happen sometime in the future and our execution thread should return result when it will be ready.
-So, in order to get result we have to register the callback — when the request/operation is successful it will call one callback, or if it is not successful, it will call another one.
-The callback is an explicit option — developer should write programs in such a way that he don't really know when the callback function will be called.
+Since all blocking operations lead to the fact that the action will happen sometime in the future and our execution thread should return a result when it will be ready.
+So, in order to get the result, we have to register the callback — when the request/operation is successful it will call one callback, or if it is not successful, it will call another one.
+The callback is an explicit option — the developer should write programs in such a way that he doesn't really know when the callback function will be called.

 This is the most used option because it is explicit and it is supported by the majority of the modern languages.